⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Revenue Breakdown

-Engines, avionics, and power systems for military and government.
+Develops and services jet engines, avionics, and power systems for governments and militaries.

 🎯 WHY THIS MATTERS